 The popularity of soccer further soared during the Tang Dynasty (618-907).

-By then soccer tournaments were frequently organized, and it was not uncommon for having ten thousands of spectators watching and cheering the match on viewing stands. (球不离足，足不离球，华庭观赏，万人瞻仰).
+By then soccer tournaments were frequently organized, and it was not uncommon for having ten thousand spectators to watch and cheer the match on viewing stands. (球不离足，足不离球，华庭观赏，万人瞻仰).

-The production of soccer ball was further improved.
-They were still sewed together with eight leather pieces yet no longer filled with feather or hair, but air, which allowed the ball to be bounced high.
+The production of a soccer ball was further improved.
+They were still sewn together with eight leather pieces yet no longer filled with feathers or hair, but air, which allowed the ball to be bounced high.

-The biggest fans of women’s soccer were Tang emperors, with female soccer matches held in palace from time to time throughout the 400 years of Tang Dynasty era.
+The biggest fans of women’s soccer were Tang emperors, with female soccer matches held in the palace from time to time throughout the 400 years of the Tang Dynasty era.

 Women’s soccer was generally less formal than professional men’s soccer.
-Often there was no goal in the field at all, and the number of the players could be as few as just two ladies.
-Such game was called Plain Kick (白打).
+Often there was no goal on the field at all, and the number of players could be as few as just two ladies.
+Such a game was called Plain Kick (白打).

-Wang Jian (王建, 768-835), a Tang poet, once depicted in his verse Palace Verse (宮词) how Cold Food Festival Cup (a soccer game conventionally run on the Cold Food Day) was taken place in the palace on the eve of Tomb Sweeping Festival, and its prepaid cash award custom to the amatrue athletes – the royal consonts and mainden servants (寒食內人长白打，库中先散与金钱).
+Wang Jian (王建, 768-835), a Tang poet, once depicted in his verse Palace Verse (宮词) how the Cold Food Festival Cup (a soccer game conventionally run on Cold Food Day) was taken place in the palace on the eve of Tomb Sweeping Festival, and its prepaid cash award custom to the armature athletes – the royal consorts and maiden servants (寒食內人长白打，库中先散与金钱).

 The star soccer players in the Tang time included great poets Li Bai (李白 701-764) and Du Fu (杜甫 712-770).

 Soccer in Song Dynasty – Commercialisation of Soccer Games

 Song Dynasty (960–1279), the technologically most advanced era in ancient China, saw the biggest improvement in the production of soccer balls and the administration of soccer games.